Attempts to overturn the 2020 United States presidential election: Civil lawsuits

-Continuing subversion efforts
+Continuing subversion efforts and 2024 predictions

-As of early April 2022, Trump has publicly continued to insist that the election was stolen.
-Around the same time, it was reported that Trump had admitted his loss to a group of historians in mid-2021, saying, "We had a deal all set, and then when the election was rigged and lost, what happened is that the deal went away."
+As of 2025, Trump has publicly continued to insist that the 2020 election was rigged and stolen, while still providing no evidence.
+It has been reported that Trump had admitted his loss to a group of historians in mid-2021, saying, "We had a deal all set, and then when the election was rigged and lost, what happened is that the deal went away".

+On September 27, 2021, American legal scholar Laurence Tribe and colleagues described the legal background of the attempt to overturn the 2020 election, and named possible ways of averting the use of such a strategy in the future.
+On December 23, 2021, Tribe and colleagues wrote that Attorney General Merrick Garland ought to be "holding the leaders of the Jan.
+6 insurrection – all of them – to account" to "teach the next generation that no one is above the law".

+Joshua Keating warned that the playbook used up until this point to challenges the legitimacy of election results could result in a 'coup trap,' where countries suffering a coup attempt are more likely to see another.
+On December 17, 2021, The Washington Post published an opinion piece by three retired generals on the need to be prepared for a possible insurrection in 2024.

 The New York Times reported later in April 2022 that Trump supporters were continuing to seek ways to overturn the election.
 John Eastman, state and federal legislators, and right-wing news outlets continued to press for state legislatures to rescind electoral votes for Biden, and to bring new lawsuits asserting large-scale voting fraud.
 The Times reported that Trump was privately insisting he could be returned to power as he also continued to consider another run for the presidency in 2024.
 Legal experts expressed concerns that efforts were being made to undermine public confidence in democracy to lay the groundwork for baselessly challenging future elections.
-Former federal appeals court judge J. Michael Luttig, a prominent conservative attorney for whom Eastman clerked, remarked,At the moment, there is no other way to say it: This is the clearest and most present danger to our democracy.
+Former federal appeals court judge J. Michael Luttig, a prominent conservative attorney for whom Eastman clerked, remarked:At the moment, there is no other way to say it: This is the clearest and most present danger to our democracy.
 Trump and his supporters in Congress and in the states are preparing now to lay the groundwork to overturn the election in 2024 were Trump, or his designee, to lose the vote for the presidency.